This FAQ contains questions not answered in the Process Details document. Please review this document if your questions are not answered below.

 See Residential Performance Standards

-PAY FOR PERFORMANCE PAYMENTS
+PAY FOR PERFORMANCE INITIATIVES

 This payment will be calculated by measuring the difference between the point-in-time number of individuals in competitive integrated employment on January 1, 2025 and December 31, 2025.
 ODP will verify the accuracy of information submitted by providers based on information about individuals’ competitive integrated employment status in their Individual Support Plans.
 As a reminder, measure EMP.01.2 requires the provider’s plan for improving competitive integrated employment to include a description of structure/communication plan with the individual’s Supports Coordinator to ensure employment information in the ISP is up-to-date and accurate.